RyanOld/bookshelf-api-hapi/README.md

 # Bookshelf API
 This app is made as a part of my participation in :
-### Dicoding Indonesia's Backend Development Course.
+### Dicoding Indonesia's Beginner Backend Development Course.
+as Aziz Nurhidayat Adriyanto in DevOps and Back-End Developer Scholarship Program
 ###

 Below is how to install this project :